- What is United Way Fox Cities' mission?

 Does United Way Fox Cities pay dues to United Way Worldwide?
 If so, how much does United Way Fox Cities pay to be a member of United Way Worldwide?

 Our membership dues are 1% of the total campaign in our local area.
 The money is returned to the community in multiple ways.
-As a member of United Way Worldwide, in 2014 we received $75,162 to distribute to Emergency Food and Shelter programs in Winnebago, Outagamie and Calumet counties.
+As a member of United Way Worldwide, we distribute funds to Emergency Food and Shelter programs in Winnebago, Outagamie and Calumet counties.
 United Way Worldwide also provides training and support to United Way Fox Cities staff.

 What measures does United Way Fox Cities have in place to control costs?